SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Debugging RDP Error

-This is an optional step in case you encounter any issue with AEM RDP Connection.
+> aside negative This is an optional step in case you encounter any issue with AEM RDP Connection.

 Below steps will allow you to connect to AEM CLI console and look at the logs.